Opařany: History

 The first written mention of Opařany is from 1268, when King Ottokar II of Bohemia bought Opařany together with the brewery.
 From 1437 to 1547, it was property of the town of Tábor.
 The Thirty Years' War affected the village, the population declined and the buildings fell into disrepair.

 In the early 18th century, the Jesuits acquired Opařany.
-After canceling the Jesuits' order in 1773, their properties were acquired by a study fund, and in 1825 the manor was gained by the Paar noble family.
+After canceling the Jesuit Order in 1773, their properties were acquired by a study fund, and in 1825 the estate was gained by the Paar noble family.

+Demographics

+Transport

+The I/19 road (the section from Plzeň to Tábor passes through the municipal territory.
+The I/29 road splits from it in Oltyně and continues to Písek via the village of Opařany.

 Sport

 In Opařany is annually held motorcycle cross country race called Enduro.

 Sights

-In 1727, the Jesuits built a baroque residence with the Church of Saint Francis Xavier as a resemblance to the church in Prague Clementinum.
+In 1727, the Jesuits built a Baroque residence with the Church of Saint Francis Xavier as a resemblance to the church in Prague Clementinum.
 Its interior belongs to one of the most interesting work of art in central Europe.
 As an author of the project of the church was authorized Kilian Ignaz Dientzenhofer.
-Since 1923, the building of Pařany Castle has served as a children psychiatric hospital.
+Since 1923, the building of Opařany Castle has served as a children psychiatric hospital.

 In Oltyně part of Opařany there is the Oltyně Castle.
-It was built in the Neorenaissance style in 1859 on the site of an old fortress.
+It was built in the Neo-Renaissance style in 1859 on the site of an old fortress.
 Its part is a 8 ha large English park.